Walk Salt Lake City's self-guided ghost tour. 10 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You walk Memory Grove, a park dedicated to Utah's war dead, established in 1924.
 The grove includes monuments to WWI, WWII, Korea, and Vietnam, and th...

-The Salt Lake City ghost tour includes 10 documented haunted locations covering 98 years of documented history.
+The Salt Lake City ghost tour includes 10 documented stops covering 98 years of documented history.

 Plan for approximately 2 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.